-Senate-designate Roland Burris, D-Illinois, said Monday that he is humbled by news that he will be seated.
+Senate-designate Roland Burris, D-Illinois, said he is humbled by news that he will be seated.

-Earlier in the day, Senate Majority Leader Harry Reid and Illinois senior senator and Assistant Majority Leader Dick Durbin said the Senate would accept Burris' credentials.
+Earlier that day Senate Majority Leader Harry Reid and Illinois senior senator and Assistant Majority Leader Dick Durbin said the Senate would accept Burris' credentials.

-In the joint statement, Reid and Durbin said Burris would "be accorded all the rights and privileges of a Senator-elect," adding that "barring objections from Senate Republicans, we expect Senator-designee Burris to be sworn in and formally seated later this week.
-We are working with him and the office of the Vice President to determine the date and time of the swearing-in."
+In a joint statement, Reid and Durbin said Burris would "be accorded all the rights and privileges of a Senator-elect," adding that "barring objections from Senate Republicans, we expect Senator-designee Burris to be sworn in and formally seated later this week."

-A spokesman for the Obama transition team said the president-elect knows Burris and has a "high regard for him."
+A spokesman for President-elect Barack Obama's transition team said Obama knows Burris and has a "high regard for him."

 CNN's Ed Hornick contributed to this report.